Your skin, ageing, and how our certified organic skin care can help

 The more we learn about diet, the more it seems we don’t know.
 Despite this, a finding that comes through time and again is that a plant-based diet provides a higher density of age- and disease-protective nutrients.

 The antioxidant vitamins A, C and E as well as other antioxidant molecules, the polyphenols, flavonoids, resveratrol and cucurmins are most abundant in fruit and vegetables.
+These antioxidants protect against free radicals and reduce inflammation in the body, and may also protect our collagen and elastin from glycation.

 The essential fatty acids, which are abundant in hemp, chia and walnut seeds as well as some fish and grass-fed meat, are incorporated into cell membranes throughout the body, and are important for proper functioning of hormonal, immune and other regulatory systems in the body.
 In the skin they reduce the level of injury from UV-B radiation and improve the skin's barrier function.